usgs/shakemap/doc_source/manual4_0/tg_formats.rst

 | IMT (multiple)        | group   | dictionary  | Interpolated data for IMT               |
 +-----------------------+---------+-------------+----------------------+------------------+

 Each IMT dataset (MMI, PGA, etc.) is stored as a group containing two datasets, the mean values for each cell and the standard deviations.
-MMI data for the component 'Larger' will be stored under a group called ``__imt_MMI_Larger__``.
+MMI data for the component 'Larger' will be stored under a group called ``__imt_MMI_GREATER_OF_TWO_HORIZONTAL__``.
 The mean array will be stored as ``mean``, and the standard deviation array will be stored as ``std``.
 All IMT grid datasets will be accompanied by a dictionary of
 attributes: